singh-man/books/crackingTheCoding/19_hints.md

 - \#656.
 17.13   You can think about the choices the recursive algorithm makes in one of two ways: (1) At each character, should I put a space here?
 (2) Where should I put the next space?
 You can solve both of these recursively.
 - \#657.
 17.8    If you needed  only one side of the pair to increase, then you would just sort all the values on that side.
 Your longest sequence  would in fact be all of the pairs (other than any duplicates, since the longest sequence needs to strictly increase).
 What does this tell you about the original problem?
 - \#658.
 17.21   You can handle the remainder of the graph by just repeating this process: find the tallest bar and the second tallest bar, and subtract out the bars in between.
 - \#659.
 17.4    To find the least significant bit of the missing number, note that you know how many 0s and 1s to expect.
 For example, if you see three 0s and three 1s in the least significant bit, then the missing number's least significant bit must be a 1.
-Think about it: in any sequence of 0s and ls, you'd get a 0, then a 1, then a 0, then a 1, and so on.
+Think about it: in any sequence of 0s and 1s, you'd get a 0, then a 1, then a 0, then a 1, and so on.
 - \#660.
 17.9    Rather than checking all values in the list for the next value (by multiplying each by 3, 5, and 7), think about it this way: when you insert a value x into the list, you can "create" the values 3x, 5x, and 7x to be used later.
 - \#661.
 17.14   Think about the previous hint some more, particularly in the context of quicksort.
 - \#662.
 17.21   How can you make the process of finding the next tallest bar on each side faster?